covertnine/c9-blocks/readme.txt

 = 1.0.3 =
 * Additional settings for C9 Grid
 * Font size controls and default font sizes added for C9 CTA Block
+* CTA Blocks and C9 Grid blocks may need blocks recovered by clicking the "Attempt Block Recovery" link on the C9 Grid block options dropdown

 = 1.0.1 =
 * Better readme.txt file